sjsivert/sjsivert/docs/localization.md

 **Current limitations**

+(The is a Next spesific limitation)
-Take a look at `/apps/next-website-app-dir-intl/lib/components/mainMenu/index.tsx`
+Take a look at `/apps/next-website-app-dir-intl/lib/components/mainMenu/index.tsx`.
 The language picker does not preserve the path, it will always send you back to the home page.
 This can be fixed by using a client component to get the path.
 But, it has been intentionally been left out for now to avoid client components.

+In the SvelteKit project, the current route is preserved when swapping the locale.